andrewcooke/choochoo/docs/data-model.md

 ### Correctness

 It is important that the data in the StatisticJournal are correct.
-To ensure this we must consider what happends when data are inserted, updated and
+To ensure this we must consider what happens when data are inserted, updated and
 deleted:

 * Insertions into StatisticJournal are associated with the appropriate Source.